Hasnep/shinybabynames/README.md

-# shinybabynames
+# Shiny Baby Names

-A Shiny app for visualising baby names.
+An RShiny app for visualising trends in baby names.
 Made to teach myself how to use Shiny.
-You can see this project in action at https://hasnep.shinyapps.io/shinybabynames/
+You can see this project in action at [shinyapps.io](https://hasnep.shinyapps.io/shinybabynames/).